Cooking Measurements Explained: Cups, Ounces, Grams & More

 6. Milliliters (ml) & Liters (L)

-Milliliters and liters measure volume in the metric system.
-They’re used for both small and large quantities of liquids in global recipes.
+Milliliters and liters are standard cooking measurements for volume in the metric system, commonly used in global and international recipes.
+They’re ideal for accurately measuring both small and large quantities of liquids.

 Ideal for measuring liquids like water, milk, or broth in metric recipes